mlaursen/react-md/packages/theme/README.md

 @include react-md-theme;
 ```

-Note that the theme variables were overridden **before** imporing the main
+Note that the theme variables were overridden **before** importing the main
 `theme` file.
 You might have problems overriding the theme if you define them
 after.